 Setting Description Factory Default

+Low/Normal/ 1 to 16: Low 17 to 32: Normal

-Low/Normal/ Maps different TOS values to 4 different egress queues.
-1 to 16: Low
+Medium/High Mans different TOS values to 4 different egress gueues.

-Medium/High 17 to 32: Normal

 33 to 48: Medium

 49 to 64: High

 Using Virtual LAN

 Setting up Virtual LANs (VLANs) on your Moxa switch increases the efficiency of your network by dividing the LAN into logical segments, as opposed to physical segments.
 In general, VLANs are easier to manage.